Schepp/schepp.dev/posts/turning-css-carousels-into-a-theme-switcher.md

 ## Painting the web a bit warmer

-I wanted something optimistic.Nature-inspired.
+I wanted something optimistic.
+Nature-inspired.
 Maybe a bit **solarpunk**.

 The event’s theme felt forward-looking and constructive, so a warm spring landscape seemed like a fitting visual metaphor.
 I bought [a vector illustration of a bright landscape from Shutterstock](https://www.shutterstock.com/de/image-vector/sky-blue-cloud-spring-backgroundnature-landscape-2602082071), picked up the wonderfully playful [Leafy](https://app.envato.com/search/fonts/65919713-e671-48b5-bfab-60da4c09e536) font for the main heading, and paired it with [Barlow](https://fonts.google.com/specimen/Barlow) for the body text.